PandaDoc/pandadoc-sfdc-examples/docs/Item.md

 ## Methods

 - `global static Item sObjectToItem(SObject sObj)`: converts SObject into Item according to [Item.ItemSettings](#itemitemsettings).
-Return null if have some error with configuration or if SOQL request has not selected fields for convertation.
+Returns null if there was an error with configuration or if SOQL request doesn’t have the selected fields for conversion.

 ## Variables
 - `global static Map<String, ItemSettings> PRICING_ITEM_SETTINGS_MAP`: Dictionary where key is SObject name in lowercase and value is [Item.ItemSettings](#itemitemsettings) for this object.
 This dictionary automatically be initiated at first call.